-You may have come across people advertising an amplifier that allows you to hear better and is a “one size fits all” device.
-This is NOT a hearing aid.
-It is a device that amplifies ALL sounds, without taking your unique hearing abilities into account.
-It might seem appealing to have a device that fulfills these hearing needs; however, they are not custom-made to fit your hearing loss as hearing aids are.
+You may have come across people advertising and promoting an amplifier device that allows you to hear better and is a “one size fits all” device.
+This is NOT a hearing aid, it is a device that amplifies ALL sounds, without taking your unique hearing abilities into account.
+It might seem appealing to have a device that fulfills these hearing needs; however, they are not custom made to fit your hearing loss as hearing aids do.

 It may seem as if the amplifier and hearing aid are similar, but they are quite different.
-Before buying an amplifier, you should consider all the pros and cons and consider getting professional advice from a hearing health practitioner.
+Before purchasing an amplifier, one must consider all the pros and cons as well as obtain professional advice from a hearing health practitioner.
 See below for some of the points to guide your decision when choosing between an amplifier and a hearing aid.

-Let us first understand what the purposes of amplifiers and hearing aid are.
-Then we can discuss the differences between the two devices.
+Let us first understand what the purpose of an amplifier and a hearing aid is, and the differences between the two devices.

 What is an amplifier?

 They come in a variety of different colors, designs, and models.
-This tool is specifically designed for users with normal hearing who need sounds amplified in certain situations will benefit from wearing an amplifier.
-For example, a bird watcher will use one to assist them in hearing birds.
-Then they can easily identify the type of bird by its chirp.
+This tool is specifically designed for users with normal hearing levels, who need sounds amplified in certain situations.
+For example, a bird watcher will use an amplifier to assist him in hearing birds so that he can easily identify a type of bird by its chirp.

-You can buy an amplifier without needing to consult with a hearing specialist.
-You also don’t need a hearing loss to purchase this device.
+An amplifier can be purchased without a consultation with a hearing specialist and one does not need to be diagnosed with a hearing loss to purchase this device.
 In addition to that, (an amplifier cannot be programmed according to an individual’s hearing loss); it is a “one size fits all” device that makes ALL sounds louder.

-Remember, an amplifier is not designed to assist your hearing loss in any way.
-It is for people with no hearing loss.
-If someone with hearing loss uses an amplifier, all environmental sounds will be louder.
-This will make listening to speech in noisy environments difficult.
-The background noise and speech will be at the same loudness level.
-Sounds that are too loud and are presented continuously to the ears, could cause further hearing damage.
+Remember, an amplifier is not designed to assist your hearing loss in any way, it is meant for use by people with no hearing loss.
+If a person presents with hearing loss makes use of an amplifier, all environmental sounds will be “made louder”.
+This will make listening to speech in noisy environments difficult, as the background noises and speech will present at the same loudness level.
+Sounds that are too loud and are presented continuously to the ears, could cause further damage to one’s hearing.

 What is a hearing aid?

-Six differences between an amplifier and a hearing aid
+What is the difference between an amplifier and a hearing aid?

-- Amplifiers make all sounds louder.
-Hearing aids provide custom amplification to fit your hearing needs.
+- Amplifiers make all sounds louder, whereas hearing aids provide custom amplification to fit your hearing needs.

-- Amplifiers are usually less expensive than hearing aids.
+- Amplifiers are less costly than hearing aids.

-- Amplifiers are for people who have normal hearing.
-Hearing aids are for people with hearing loss.
+- Amplifiers should be used for people who have normal hearing, whereas hearing aids should be used for people with hearing loss.

-- Amplifiers are for people who want amplification of sound for recreational purposes.
-Hearing aids assist people who have hearing loss.
+- Amplifiers are intended for people who want amplification of sound for recreational purposes while hearing aids are intended for assisting people with hearing loss.

 - Hearing aids make speech sounds easier to hear, whereas amplifiers merely make speech (and other noises around) louder.

 Despite the cheaper cost and sound amplification, an amplifier will not be effective for a person with hearing difficulties.
-Using an amplifier could be more dangerous as the loudness levels are not controlled.
-That’s why it is crucial to know that amplifiers are not a replacement for hearing aids.
+Using an amplifier could be more dangerous as the loudness levels are not controlled, that is why it is crucial that amplifiers should not be used as a replacement for hearing aids.

-It is important to make the right choices when managing your hearing health as it has such a significant impact on your personal life, relationships, work, and emotional state.
+It is important to make good choices when it comes to managing your hearing health as it has an impact on your personal life, relationships, professional work, and your emotional state.
 Hearing aids can improve your quality of life.
 Call our friendly and experienced hearing experts, who will be able to assist you with the most suitable hearing solution for you.
 They will be able to advise you on the best course of action regarding the type of hearing device for you.